 Publication 970 Chapter 1 discusses where to report the taxable portion of scholarships, fellowships, and grants (p.
 7):

-Form 1040 or 1040-SR. If you file Form 1040 or 1040-SR, include the taxable amount in the total on line 1.
-If the taxable amount was not reported on Form W-2, also enter “SCH” and the taxable amount on the dotted line next to line 1.
+Form 1040 or 1040-SR. If you file Form 1040 or 1040-SR, include any taxable amount reported to you in box 1 of Form W-2 in the total on line 1a.
+Include any taxable amount not reported to you in box 1 of Form W-2 on Schedule 1 (Form 1040), line 8r.

 Join Our Phinancially Distinct Community